 - The under housed (overcrowded) condition is such that the household members over the age of six (6) equal more than two (2) persons per bedroom. - The over housed condition is such that the family size includes fewer people than the number of bedrooms in the unit. - 2.
-Resident Initiated Transfers - a) Emergency Transfer: A victim of domestic violence, dating violence, sexual assault or stalking regardless of sex, gender identity, gender expression, or actual or perceived sexual orientation may be granted a transfer in accordance with the Emergency Transfer Plan detailed in Chapter XIV-Violence Against Women Act of this ACOP. - b) Reasonable Accommodation Transfers: Under certain circumstances, a resident's transfer request may be granted to accommodate a disability.
+Resident Initiated Transfers - a) Emergency Transfer: A victim of domestic violence, economic abuse, technological abuse, dating violence, sexual assault or stalking regardless of sex, gender identity, gender expression, or actual or perceived sexual orientation may be granted a transfer in accordance with the Emergency Transfer Plan detailed in Chapter XIV-Violence Against Women Act of this ACOP. - b) Reasonable Accommodation Transfers: Under certain circumstances, a resident's transfer request may be granted to accommodate a disability.
 The Reasonable Accommodation Policies and Procedures, Appendix IV of this ACOP, includes the request and verification forms required for this type of transfer. - (1) All Reasonable Accommodation transfers shall take priority over new admissions. - (2) Prior to this type of transfer, every effort shall be made to accommodate the needs of disabled residents, including but not limited to, making necessary modifications to the existing unit and providing other alternative forms of reasonable accommodation as detailed in the Reasonable Accommodation Policies.

-- 3. Assisted Living Facility (ALF) Transfers - a) These are transfers of interested and qualified residents of Public Housing developments to an ALF, either recommended by the AMP administrator or designee or requested by the resident. - b) Transfers to ALFs shall take priority over new admissions to ALFs. - c) Residents requesting ALF transfers must qualify according to the ALF Admission Criteria stated in Chapter III, Section F, and are subject to the ranking established in Chapter II of this ACOP.

-C. Good Standing Requirement for Transfers

-- 1. Residents will be considered for transfers if the head of household and any other family members: - a) have not engaged in criminal activity that threatens the health and safety of residents and staff; - b) do not owe back rent or other charges, or evidence a pattern of late payment; - c) meet reasonable housekeeping standards and have no housekeeping lease violations; and - d) able to connect utilities in the name of an adult family member (applicable only to properties with tenant-paid utilities). - Requests for exceptions to these requirements based on disability will be considered by PHCD's 504/ADA Coordinator on a case-by-case basis.
-An exception to these requirements may be granted by the PHCD Director if the type of transfer is due to an emergency or due to planned redevelopment, demolition, new construction, rehabilitation and/or repairs to their assigned unit. - 3.
-Unless there is a determination of an exception, the following policy applies to transfers: - a) If back rent is owed, the resident will not be transferred until a payment plan is established or, if prior payment plans have failed, the back rent is paid in full. - b) A resident with housekeeping standards violations will not be transferred until they pass a follow-up housekeeping inspection. - c) The resident must be in good standing and in compliance with the Lease and Community Policies.
+- 3. Assisted Living Facility (ALF) Transfers - a) These are transfers of interested and qualified residents of Public Housing developments to an ALF, either recommended by the AMP administrator or designee or requested by the resident. - b) Transfers to ALFs shall take priority over new admissions to ALFs. - c) Residents requesting ALF transfers must qualify according to the ALF Admission Criteria stated in Chapter III, Section F, and are subject to the ranking established in Chapter II of this ACOP. - 4.
+Good Standing Requirement for Transfers - a) Residents will be considered for transfers if the head of household and any other family members: - (1) have not engaged in criminal activity that threatens the health and safety of residents and staff; - (2) do not owe back rent or other charges, or evidence a pattern of late payment; - (3) meet reasonable housekeeping standards and have no housekeeping lease violations; and - (4) able to connect utilities in the name of an adult family member (applicable only to properties with tenant-paid utilities). - a) Requests for exceptions to these requirements based on disability will be considered by PHCD's 504/ADA Coordinator on a case-by-case basis.
+An exception to these requirements may be granted by PHCD Director if the type of transfer is due to an emergency or due to planned redevelopment, demolition, new construction, rehabilitation and/or repairs to their assigned unit. - b) Victims of domestic violence, economic abuse, technological abuse, dating violence, sexual assault, or stalking that are granted the housing protections under the Violence Against Women Act (VAWA) are exempt from these requirements. - c) Unless there is a determination of an exception, the following policy applies to transfers: - (1) If back rent is owed, the resident will not be transferred until a payment plan is established or, if prior payment plans have failed, the back rent is paid in full. - (2) A resident with housekeeping standards violations will not be transferred until they pass a follow-up housekeeping inspection. - (3) The resident must be in good standing and in compliance with the Lease and Community Policies.